 Before we begin, let’s make sure everyone understands what we mean when we say “design”.
 Design is the purpose, planning, and intent behind an action, fact, or material object.
 In other words: Design is the intent behind an outcome.
 Nothing more, nothing less.

 The focus on a desirable outcome is not in conflict with agile practices.
 Agile practices sets focus on achieving a predictable and repeatable heartbeat of delivering the solution.
 The content of each delivery will be scoped to what can be contained with quality in each sprint.
-Lean takes a focus on optimising the process to achieve a deliverable, and only required tasks should be included.
-Both these methods let the mechanisms of delivery takes precedence over the content delivered.
+Lean takes a focus on optimizing the process to achieve a deliverable, and only required tasks should be included.
+Both these methods let the mechanisms of delivery take precedence over the content delivered.
 With design thinking, we complement the agile methods with the focus on the desirable outcome.
 Design Thinking hence adds the purpose and intent and ensures that the user is at the center of the outcome.

 Good design is good business

 Good design is good business.
 This statement by Thomas Watson is well known and often quoted.
 It captures the importance and uniqueness of design at IBM in the 50s.
 Today, good design and Design thinking is mainstream.
 Good design much table stake and mainstream.
 Design thinking is widespread.
-So, what is different in the IBM’s version of Design Thinking?
+So, what is different in IBM’s version of Design Thinking?

 Mission: Create a sustainable culture of Design at IBM

 The IBM Design program started small in 2013 with a mission to hire 100 formally trained designers and kickstart 7 hallmark projects across IBM.
-Across different BUs, different products and different project objectives.
+Across different BUs, different products, and different project objectives.